zelin-qiu/comp3040-assignment2/README.md

-## How to Host Your Resume on Github Pages <br />
+# How to Host Your Resume on Github Pages <br />
 Github is a website collaboration community with a variety of mechanisms for everyone to work with you to contribute to the project.
 In this readme file, you will learn how to ues Github to host your resume. <br />
 <hr>

-### Prerequisites <br />
+## Prerequisites <br />
-* a resume written in markdown <br />
+* a resume written in markdown (you can use atom to do that) <br />
 * a Github account <br />

 <hr>

-### Step 1: Create a new repository <br />
+## Step 1: Create a new repository <br />
 1. First of all, clicking "start a project" to begin the trail. <br />
 <div align=center><img width="450" height="150" src="https://github.com/zelin-qiu/comp3040-assignment2/raw/master/img/startaproject.png"/></div> <br />